berkerser/go-basic-web-servers/basic-web-server/README.md

 ### Note
 > GOROOT is an enviroment variables of your operating system.
 It stores currently installed go location.
 If GOROOT enviroment variable isn't available please enter installed location of go.

 > Also --host parameter is required.
 It needs a value as hostname or and IP adress.
-So tested writing localhost.
+I only tested host parameter as localhost.